 A 2008 change in Vermont law allowed for the retesting of DNA evidence in certain cases.
 Testing done after that change found DNA of an unknown male on Christine Grega's body.

 Prosecutors pursued a theory that the sample had been accidentally contaminated, said Grega's defense attorney, Ian Carleton.
-As a result 25 to 30 people who were near the crime scene, such as medical personal and police, were tested to see if their DNA matched the sample found on the body.

 All those people were excluded as being the source, which "strongly suggests that this is DNA from the perpetrator," Carleton said.